gmlewis/bible-codes/TheLittleBook.md

 saving those who take the mark of their own destruction, even the mark of the beast because all who do will be altered and will be used in their mesh technologies and they will serve the purposes of the dragon and evil will be fully unrestrained in their hearts and they will have no conscience neither knowledge nor understanding of Yahweh, in whose image they were once created and from whose image they will be forever altered forevermore.
 Therefore, understand O’ Israel that you are now warned fully of the fate of all those who reject Yeshua HaMashiach, who is also Jesus the Christ, who is also Jesus the Nazarene, who is also Christ Jesus!
 And all who make such a rejection will be subject to the second death and will be harvested as grapes in the winepress of the wrath of God that will kill from the earth all who partake in their society and will be given fully to the harvest of the damned in the second death where their worm dies not and of which they will never escape.
 And so will they be preserved in torment at the end of their natural lives, even reserved in death for everlasting punishment at that great white throne judgment, where all whose names are not found written in the Lamb’s book of life will be cast to the lake of fire, which is the second death and they will never escape.
 So understand Israel, that you will have to live separate from their society and they will seek, and hunt all who refuse their abominable society and all who refuse their beastly mark and all who turn to Yeshua HaMashiach or who call on the name of the Lord Jesus to the end.
 Even all of these will be fugitives in the earth, and I will hide away in the wilderness by the hands of my 144,000 all those of Jacob, which is Israel, who will have accepted me as their true Messiah.
-I am Yeshua HaMashiach, even Israel’s true Messiah who has come to save a remnant of Israel alive through Daniel’s seventieth week into my millennial Kingdom that is so soon to be established on the earth.
+I am Yeshua HaMashiach, even Israel’s true Messiah who has come to save a remnant of Israel alive through Daniel’s seventieth week into my millennial Kingdom that is so soon to be established on the earth.
 Even all those who accept me as their Messiah and who join themselves forevermore to my New Testament.
-I am Jesus the Christ, even he that is sent to the nations to gather the lost sheep of the house of Israel, and even all whosoever decides to accept eternal salvation by making me Lord and calling on my name to their end.
+I am Jesus the Christ, even he that is sent to the nations to gather the lost sheep of the house of Israel, and even all whosoever decides to accept eternal salvation by making me Lord and calling on my name to their end.
-I am Jesus the Nazarene, even he who gave himself as the lamb of God in sacrifice for the sins of mankind.
+I am Jesus the Nazarene, even he who gave himself as the lamb of God in sacrifice for the sins of mankind.
-I am Christ Jesus, even your resurrected and ascended Lord who does come as the Lion of the Tribe of Judah in righteousness to judge and make war.
+I am Christ Jesus, even your resurrected and ascended Lord who does come as the Lion of the Tribe of Judah in righteousness to judge and make war.
 And so I counsel you O’ Israel, whom I love and of whom I am calling in this very hour that you may come to everlasting salvation by way of Yeshua HaMashiach, who truly truly, is the only way for anyone to come to Yahweh, the great I AM, therefore respond in obedience to my instructions and teaching that you may inherit all things from my merciful hands.
 Therefore, come to me in obedience and submit yourselves in love to the voice of your true Messiah, even Yeshua HaMashiach that you may understand your times and that you may have the wisdom and knowledge to navigate and survive the very times that are designed to cleanse evil from the earth and purge the righteous of dead works by fire.
 Truly, truly, Israel I am he who is given for your eternal salvation even a priceless price that I paid in my sinless and ever atoning blood.